plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 ### Dispatcher Service Construction

-`DomDispatcherService` is markup-independent.
+`DispatcherService` is markup-independent.
 It owns Dispatcher Creator registration, callback composition, missing-creator handling, and creation of one dispatcher for each callback attachment.

-`JivsDomServiceBase` therefore creates the standard `DomDispatcherService`.
-It does not create concrete dispatchers because their consumer discovery depends on the selected DOM convention.
+`JivsDomServiceBase` therefore creates the standard `DispatcherService`.
+It does not create concrete dispatchers because their element discovery depends on the selected DOM convention.

 The concrete DOM service subclass supplies creators for: